cloud9n/cloud9n/README.md

 - 👋 Hi, I’m Indiya Reuben
-- 👀 I’m interested in web development
+- 👀 I’m interested in web, mobile and blockchain development
-- 🌱 I’m currently learning Blockchain Development with Binance
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate
-- 📫 How to reach me reubenindiya@gmail.com
+- 📫 Reach me reubenindiya@gmail.com

 <!---
 cloud9n/cloud9n is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.